 • Three to five shallow test pits (approximately 5 feet in depth and 10 feet long) will be trenched in areas identified during the field investigation which have surficial debris or are suspected of being disposal areas.
-Samples may be collected from each pit for analysis of full TCL organics, total metals (toxic pollutants only which have surficial debris or are suspected of being disposal areas), and full TCLP organics and metals.
+Samples may be collected from each pit (if visual contamination is noted) for analysis of full TCL organics, total TAL metals, and full TCLP organics and metals.